tomLogan12304/Multiple-Regression-Assignment/README.md

 2. Overview- This assignment was to see the mutiple variable regressions on homeownership rates as well as the type of homes owned.

-3. Methods- Using R, plotted regressions
+3. Methods- Using R, plotted mutiple regression

+4. Key Findings-For all plots, majority of observations fall on or in between the regression lines and